Havertown, Pennsylvania: Brookline

 Just west of the intersection of the Boulevard with Darby Road was the Brookline Fire Company (1916).
 Just beyond on Darby Road were the Brookline Library (1938) and the Haverford High School (1923).
 In the early days the Brookline County Club and the Brookline airport were situated just behind Haverford High School.
 Back at the intersection of Brookline Boulevard and Darby Road, at the corner of Manoa Road were the police station on the west side and Shearer's greenhouse and nursery on the east side.

 The railroad company attended to their needs to sell tickets as well as to that of Brookline Manor for transportation.
 The Red Arrow Trolley line #103 ran from Ardmore down Darby Road, then on to West Chester Pike to 69th and Market Streets, thus offering commuters quick access to the city.
 The tracks which divided Darby Road were lined with fences of early blooming red roses.
 A bus line ran from Ardmore to 69th and Market by way of Brookline Boulevard and Earlington Road.
 The junction of the two lines was at the intersection of Darby Road and Brookline Boulevard.
 At the far end of Brookline Boulevard commuters found the services of the P&W, The Philadelphia and Western high-speed line, an electric train system that even today is one of the most rapid.
 With trolley lines at one end, the P&W at the other, and a bus that ran between the two, transportation to Philadelphia could not have been more convenient.
 The electric trolley lines were dismantled in 1966 in favor of gasoline operated buses.

 The Irish in Havertown

+According to the 2000 US Census, Haverford Township ranked in the top 60 of census-recognized municipalities nationwide in percentage of population with Irish ancestry.
+Havertown and the surrounding Delaware County area have been referred to in local and regional media as the "33rd county of Ireland," a colloquial nickname reflecting the area's historically significant Irish-American population and cultural traditions.